Netcentric/aem-content-package-namespace-validators/README.md

   </dependencies>
 </plugin>
 ```

+There is also a project skeleton at <https://github.com/Netcentric/aem-multitenant-demo> which includes these validators with a simple prefix based tenant namespace approach.

 Adobe, and AEM are either registered trademarks or trademarks of Adobe in the United States and/or other countries.